kabachook/k8s-security/README.md

 - `/entrypoint.sh`,`/app-entrypoint.sh`
 - strange hostname looking like hex string `de605c442545`
 - PID 1 process is application process or small init system like `dumb-init`
-- `cat /proc/self/cgroups` show that we are in cgoup
+- `cat /proc/self/cgroups` shows that we are in cgoup

   Example: